-Aggressive conservation efforts have helped the Antiguan racer return from the brink of extinction.
-The poisoning of rats and mongooses on neighboring islands has allowed the introduction of snakes.
+Among the Antiguan racer conservation project is the poisoning of rats and mongooses on neighboring islands has allowed the introduction of snakes.
 This will not only help with increasing the overall population but also help with genetic diversity.

-Although captive breeding has been attempted, the Antiguan racer is so fragile genetically that it succumbs to disease too easily under these conditions.
+Although captive breeding has been attempted, the snake is so fragile genetically that it succumbs to disease too easily under these conditions.
 Feeding the snakes in captivity is also very difficult.